 I hope one or two — if not all — of these applications helps you, like they have helped me, during your travels.
 Even if your trip is in the distant future, download them today to see what works best for you.
 Bon voyage!

-This post was contributed by Breyanna Johnson, who spent her summer studying abroad with AIFS on a Study & Travel (Multi-Destination) Fashion Marketing and Merchandising program.
+This post was contributed by Breyanna Johnson, who spent her summer studying abroad with AIFS on a Study & Travel (Multi-Destination) Fashion Marketing program.